fernandommota/bootstrap-multiselect-pentaho-filter/README.md

 ### Options

-If the parameter of filter is empty is possible in preChange function to configure who options by default wil be selected, the options are:
+If the parameter of filter is empty is possible in preChange function to configure who options by default will be selected, the options are:

 - "all" - All options of multiselect will be selected.
 - "first" - The first option of multiselect will be selected.